Batched Point Location in SINR Diagrams via Algebraic Tools: Introduction

 We now briefly summarize previous work.
-Observing the difficulty of answering point-location queries exactly, Avin et al.~\cite{aeklpr-sdciawn-12} resorted to approximate query answers in the \emph{uniform power} setting.
-Given an $\eps>0$ they build a data structure in total time $O(n^2/\eps)$ and space $O(n/\eps)$ that can be wrong only in a region of area $\eps\cdot\area(R_i)$ for each $s_i$ (i.e., approximation of the first type described above).
+Observing the difficulty of answering point-location queries exactly, Avin et al. \cite{aeklpr-sdciawn-12} resorted to approximate query answers in the \emph{uniform power} setting.
+Given an $\eps>0$ they build a data structure in total time\footnote{ See below for discussion of an apparent discrepancy between the claimed preprocessing time of their data structure and the analysis presented in their paper; the actual preprocessing time seems to be $O(n^2(\log n + 1/\eps))$.} $O(n^2/\eps)$ and space $O(n/\eps)$ that can be wrong only in a region of area $\eps\cdot\area(R_i)$ for each $s_i$ (i.e., approximation of the first type described above).
 It supports logarithmic-time queries.

-In a subsequent paper, Kantor et al.~\cite{klpp-twn-11} studied properties of SINR diagrams in the \emph{non-uniform power} setting.
+In a subsequent paper, Kantor et al. \cite{klpp-twn-11} studied properties of SINR diagrams in the \emph{non-uniform power} setting.
 After revealing several interesting and useful properties, such as that the reception regions in the ($d+1$)-dimensional SINR diagram of a $d$-dimensional scene are connected, they present several solutions to the problem of efficiently answering point-location queries.
-One of them uses the second type of approximation, with $c_1=(1-\eps)^{2\alpha}$ and $c_2=(1+\eps)^{2\alpha}$, for a prespecified $\eps>0$.
+One of them uses the second type of approximation, with $C_1=(1-\eps)^{2\alpha}$ and $C_2=(1+\eps)^{2\alpha}$, for a prespecified $\eps>0$.
 Queries can be performed in time $O(\log(n \cdot \varphi / \eps))$, where $\varphi$ is an upper bound on the fatness parameters of the reception regions (which cannot be bounded as a function of~$n$ or~$\eps$).
 The size of this data structure is $O(n \cdot \varphi' / \eps^2)$ and its construction time is $O(n^2 \cdot \varphi' / \eps^2)$, where $\varphi' > \varphi^2$ is some function of the fatness parameters of the reception regions.